wp-plugins/active-directory-integration/readme.txt

 = 1.1.6 =
 * UPD: Multisite Support updated.
 Centralized settings for all blogs.
 (Issue #0070.
 Thanks to William Earnhardt for his work.)
+* FIX: Fixed a problem with empty usernames.
+(Thanks to Johnathon Williams for the bug report.)

 = 1.1.5 =
 * ADD: LDAP paging support for Bulk Import on PHP 5.4.0 so more than 1000 users per group can be imported.
 (Issue #0058.
 Thanks to billrod for the bug report.)